czhangy/UCLA-GEs/JAPAN-80/README.md

-# JAPAN 80 - Action and Moving Image in Modern japan
+# JAPAN 80 - Action and Moving Image in Modern Japan

 # Yamazaki - Winter '20

 ## Overall: A | Raw Percentage: 92.6%